-Finally re-opening following the pandemic, The Oast House is back and customers can finally enjoy the large, open space all over again.
+The Oast House customers can finally enjoy the large, open space all over again now that spring is here.
 Expect the same vibe that you knew and loved before, with plenty of live music and hanging kebabs in store.
 The Oast House, The Avenue Courtyard, M3 3AY.

-Summer at The Lawn Club is here, and this year, they have ample seating across their sun-soaked lawn.
+Spring at The Lawn Club is here, and this year, they have ample seating across their sun-soaked lawn.
 Enjoy private dining pods, bench-style seating perfect for mate dates, cosy bean bag seating and their indoor pub for rainy days.
-The bar has also launched incredible cocktail sharers for the season, including Pimms in a welly boot and Aperol Spritz in a watering can.
 The Lawn Club, Hardman Square, Spinningfields, M3 3HG.

 An outdoor terrace with a difference – Thaikhun is a really fun place to be.
 The decor is incredible, inspired by street food markets in Thailand, and the food is absolutely delish.
 Thaikhun, 3 Hardman St, M3 3HF.

-Rudy’s on Peter Street opened up its beautiful terrace just last summer, and now it’s more ideal than ever.
+Rudy’s on Peter Street opened up its beautiful terrace just two summers ago, and now it’s more ideal than ever.
 Enjoy their incredible Neapolitan pizzas alfresco Italian-style, cocktail in hand.
 Rudy’s, Petersfield House, Peter St, M2 5QJ.

 A large beer garden in the Castlefield area, Dukes is the perfect spot for watching sports, catching up with friends, or eating and drinking – with ample outdoor seating available.
 Dukes 92, 18 – 25 Castle St, M3 4LZ.